XuyangGuo/CtrlHair/README.md

 #### Data Preparation
 In addition to the images in the dataset, training also involves many image annotations, including face parsing, facial landmarks, sean codes, color annotations, face rotation angle, a small amount of annotations (Curliness of Hair), etc.

-Please download [the dataset information](https://drive.google.com/drive/folders/10p87Mobgueg9rdHyLPkX8xqEIvga6p2C?usp=sharing) that we have partially processed, move it to `./` with the correct path `CtrlHair/dataset_info_ctrlhair`.
+Please download [the dataset information](https://drive.google.com/drive/folders/10p87Mobgueg9rdHyLPkX8xqEIvga6p2C?usp=sharing)  ([using Baidu Netdisk](https://pan.baidu.com/s/1D3D2JqxIR6miCeMNssucKw?pwd=1234) with password `1234` alternatively) that we have partially processed, move it to `./` with the correct path `CtrlHair/dataset_info_ctrlhair`.

 Then execute the following scripts sequentially for preprocessing.